 But regulators are beginning to assert that the FAANGS are abusing their dominant position in various ways.
-Google, for instance, has been accused by the European Commission of abusing its dominant position in 'search'. and squashing potential competitors before they grow to a decent size.
+Google, for instance, has been accused by the European Commission of abusing its dominant position in a number of ways including by squashing potential competitors before they grow to a decent size.
 More detail is here.
-And Spotify has complained to the European Commission about the behaviour of Google.

 In the USA, Democratic presidential hopeful Elizabeth Warren argued for carving out the tech platforms and treating them as regulated utilities, as part of a wider break-up of Big Tech, arguing that this has been a model for dealing with “natural monopolies” in other industries, from electricity transmission to railways.
 App stores, search engines and ecommerce platforms (Amazon) would all be forced to give equal treatment to all-comers, rather than favouring in-house products and services.